 There are three specific models of Yamaha R1 I’d recommend, plus the most recent one:

-- The original 1998 model: If you can find a clean model at a reasonable price, the original model is a classic and has enough performance to get you into a LOT of trouble.
+- The original 1998 model: These are quite hard to find these days.
+But if you can find a clean model at a reasonable price, the original model is a classic and has enough performance to get you into a LOT of trouble.
 Get it in red/white.
 Buy this just to look at it, not to ride it.
 (J/k absolutely ride it, while internal combustion engines are still legal!)

-- The 2006 50th Anniversary Limited Edition model: These are the best value for money, available for around $5K USD (for one with a few miles on it).
-One look at the striking yellow/black graphics will have you hooked.
+- The 2006 50th Anniversary Limited Edition model: These once were the best value for money, available for around $5K USD (for one with a few miles on it).
+But those days have passed.
+However, one look at the striking yellow/black graphics will have you hooked.
 This one has fuel injection, an under-seat exhaust (looks cool!) and well-tuned suspension.
 If you don’t care about the yellow (or hate it), get a 2004-2005 model.

 - Anything from 2009-2014, but preferably 2012-2014: This is the fabled “crossplane crank” motor that aims to deliver the high-end of a four-cylinder engine, with the low-end torque of a twin (more on this below).
-But I’d recommend the 2012-on years just for traction control, to keep you alive.
+But I’d recommend the 2012-on years just for traction control, to keep you alive slightly longer.
 They’ll still cost a lot ($8K+) but are a lot cheaper than a new one.

 - If you buy 2015 on, go for the oldest ones and try to get a good deal, because they’re basically the same as the current motorcycle in 2020 (other than the R1M).
 Get a 2016 60th anniversary edition for the most attractive machine on the market!